 This is the crucial difference between the work we have done so far and this challenge.
 This is the first time that we are looking at both sides of the balance sheet – assets as well as liabilities.
-While for illustrative purposes we have simplified the presentation the principal of matching duration of assets with liabilities remains the same.
+While for illustrative purposes we have simplified the presentation, the principle of matching duration of assets with liabilities remains the same.

 The changes in our model include: